Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Monte Carlo Simulation using Recovered Rewards

-The simulation results are presented in Table~\ref{table:simulation_results_beta_04}.
-In this table, the first column is the rewards that C employs to develop her minimax policy, where \emph{true} means the true rewards and \emph{random} denotes the rewards based on which result in a \emph{random policy}, that is, all possible actions are taken in equal probability in every state. \emph{WM}, \emph{MM}, \emph{SM}, \emph{WC} and \emph{SC} stand for \emph{weak mean}, \emph{median mean}, \emph{strong mean}, \emph{weak covariance matrix} and \emph{strong covariance matrix}, respectively.
-The rest columns are the simulation results of 10000 rounds of games between B and C in cases where $\beta$ being $0.4$, $1$ and $0$.
+The simulation results are presented in Table \ref{table:simulation_results_B_A}-\ref{table:simulation_results_B_D}.
+In each table, the first column is the different sets of BMIRL rewards that B employs to develop her minimax policy, where \emph{WM}, \emph{MM}, \emph{SM}, \emph{WC} and \emph{SC} stand for \emph{weak mean}, \emph{median mean}, \emph{strong mean}, \emph{weak covariance matrix} and \emph{strong covariance matrix}, respectively.
+The remaining columns are the \emph{win or lose} (W/L) outcomes of 10000 rounds of games between B and other agents in cases where $\beta$ being $0$, $0.4$ and $1$.
+For example, in Table \ref{table:simulation_results_B_A}, 24.69/25.10 means B beats A with probability 24.69\% and loses with probability 25.10\%.
+It indicates that the remaining 50.21\% rounds end in a tie.
+A tie occurs when neither player scores a point.
 For a more clear comparison, we only count those game episodes ending in win-lose outcomes.
-In each column, the first and second number are C's \emph{win} and \emph{loss} percentages, respectively.
+Each column except for the first presents B's winning percentage.
+Note that in Table \ref{table:simulation_results_B_C}, since there are also 6 sets of BIRL rewards, comparisons are between corresponding sets, e.g., SM-SC BMIRL vs SM-SC BIRL.

-Let us coin the term \emph{Application Metric} (AM) to refer to C's probability of winning in the soccer example.
-We can draw two conclusions from Table~\ref{table:simulation_results_beta_04}.
-First, B outperforms or ties C in general.
-That conclusion is reasonable because B knows the true rewards so that his policy is truly optimal.
-The second conclusion comes from Figure \ref{two_metrics_comparison}, which compares AM with the previous numerical metric ARD.
+Let us coin the term \emph{Application Metric} (AM) to refer to B's probability of winning in the soccer example.
+Table \ref{table:simulation_results_B_A} shows that A outperforms or ties B in general.
+This result is reasonable because A uses true rewards.
+In addition, we compare AM with the previous numerical metric ARD in Figure \ref{two_metrics_comparison}.
 As expected, a larger ARD results in a smaller probability of winning.
 What is notable is the sudden crash in probability of winning experienced when ARD becomes sufficiently large.
-Equivalently, the probability of win drops sharply when both the mean and covariance are weak.
+Equivalently, the probability of B's winning drops sharply when both the mean and covariance are weak.
 The implication is that inferring the structure of the unknowns, is much more crucial than inferring their true values.
+As for the other two methods, Tables \ref{table:simulation_results_B_C}-\ref{table:simulation_results_B_D} show that B generally outperforms C or D.